mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 #### Highlight Sharpness
 Controls sharpenss vs blurriness of the highlight spot from lights on the surface.
 See Advanced [Highlight sharpness](advanced-material-properties-main.html#sharpness) topic for more details.

-{% include_relative snippets/snippet-material-advanced-editor.md %} Use the Advanced Editor to overwrite the pre-sets of [Fresnel](advanced-material-properties-main.html#fresnel) and [Type](advanced-material-properties-main.html#type)
+{% include_relative snippets/snippet-material-advanced-editor.md %} Use the Advanced Editor to overwrite the presets of [Fresnel](advanced-material-properties-main.html#fresnel) and [Type](advanced-material-properties-main.html#type).

 ## ClearFinish
 {: #clearfinish}